cut404/cut404/README.md

 picture to the 404 page if they would like to use their own instead of our selection.

-USAGE
+# USAGE

-When wanting to implement Cut404 into your own project:

-1. Be sure to place the following to use the custom 404 page and content types:
+    When wanting to implement Cut404 into your own project be sure to place the following to use the custom 404 page and content types:

     const Constructor = require('Cut404');
     var con = new Constructor();